Psychodrama Aotearoa New Zealand Policy Manual

 - PANZ comprises trainers who are either TEPs, TEPits or staff members appointed in preparation to become TEPits.
 TEPs are Trustees of PANZ who work collectively as a Charitable Trust to deliver on its specified objects outlined in the Trust Deed.
 Training is carried out in five campuses around Aotearoa New Zealand.
 There are no permanent or regular training premises owned by PANZ.

 - The annual accounts are prepared by an independent accounting firm at the end of the financial year (31 December).

 - PANZ ensures that cash flow remains within working capital.

-- Each campus operates from agreed policies and procedures in relation to budgeting, fee setting, refunds, and scholarships.
+- Each campus operates from agreed policies and procedures in relation to budgeting, fee setting and refunds.